NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 - `Ti,k` and `Tj,k` are top of atmosphere brightness temperatures (K) of bands `i` and `j` for the `k`th pixel;
 - `mean(Ti)` and `mean(Tj)` are the mean (or median -- not implemented yet) brightness temperatures of the `N` pixels for the two bands.

-**Note**, while the CWV estimation accuracy increases with larger windows (up to a certain level), the performance (speed) of the module decreases.
-Generally recommended window sizes are 5, 7, 9.
+TIRS channels are originally of 100m spatial resolution.
+However, bands 10 and 11 are resampled, via a cubic convolution filter, to 30m.
+Consequently, an appropriately sized spatial window is required for a meaningful CWV estimation attempt.
+The spatial window should be composed by a number of pixels stretching over an area that accounts for several adjacent *100m*-sized pixels. **Note**, while the CWV estimation accuracy increases with larger windows (up to a certain level), the performance (speed) of the module decreases greatly.

 The regression coefficients: